CPS aiming to support victims and witnesses

 - This included 85 completed prosecutions over transphobic crimes.

 - Our prosecutors receive training on sexual orientation and gender on the forms of hostility experienced by LGBT people, as well as overcoming barriers and fears to reporting.
-We are launching a new training DVD for our prosecutors later this year with Stonewall and Galop.

 - We also look at fears by victims involved in minor offending deterring them from reporting a more serious offence.